adiainthesky/adventureAtlas/README.md

 ## Support and Contact Details

-If any errors or bugs occur please email, <adiainthesky@gmail.com>.
+If any errors or bugs occur please email <adiainthesky@gmail.com>.
+If you would like to contribute to the app (e.g. by improving the documentation, solving a bug or adding a cool new feature), please send me your pull request.

 ## Technologies Used